TheHive-Project/TheHiveDocs/admin/upgrade_to_thehive_3_5_and_es_7_x.md

 docker pul thehiveproject/cortex:3.1.0-RC1
 ```

-Starting from this version, Docker image of Cortex now rely on docker socket of the host to run _Analyzers_ and _Responders_ ; we have remove "docker in docker".
+Starting from this version, Docker image of Cortex now relies on docker socket of the host to run _Analyzers_ and _Responders_ ; we have removed "docker in docker".
 The Cortex docker image is not provided with Cortex-Analyzers and python dependencies.

 ### Update Database